altfatterz/altfatterz.github.io/_posts/2018-06-22-spring-cloud-services-config-server.md

 }
 ```

-After starting the `foo-service` application we can see in the logs:
+After starting the `foo-service` client application we can see in the logs:

 ```
 [           main] c.c.c.ConfigServicePropertySourceLocator : Fetching config from server at : http://localhost:8888